TUM-DSE/research-work-info/README.md

 # My research work at the [Chair of Decentralized Systems Engineering (DSE)](https://dse.in.tum.de/)

 Fork this repository and adapt it to your needs.
-You should find everything here that you will need to successfully complete your research work (BSc, MSc, guided research, IDPs) at our [chair](https://dse.in.tum.de/theses/).
+You should find everything here that you will need to successfully complete your research work at our [chair](https://dse.in.tum.de/theses/):  BSc thesis, MSc thesis, Guided research, Interdisciplinary Project(IDP).

 ## Where to start

-Take a look at the [checklist](checklist.md) to find out what you have to do for the thesis.
+Take a look at the [checklist](checklist.md) to find out what you have to do for your research work.

 ## Submission